Men Are Spending More on Health and Anti-Aging Than Ever

 Health and wellness isn’t just for women.
 Although it’s commonly thought that women care more and spend more on their physical health and appearance than their counterparts, men are quickly catching on and catching up.
 From diet and exercise to supplements, skincare, and healthcare, men are paying more attention.
 And the health and wellness industry is noticing.

 In recent years there’s been an undeniable shift in perceptions… and purchases.
-According to Market Watch, the men’s health market consisting of medical procedures involving therapeutics, drugs, precautionary measures, and surgical offerings is expected to grow 15% between 2022 and 2029.
+According to Data Bridge Market Research, the men’s health market consisting of medical procedures involving therapeutics, drugs, precautionary measures, and surgical offerings is expected to grow 15% between 2022 and 2029.
 This transition is happening on a global scale, but especially in North America thanks to the widespread use of medication, rising research, our strong healthcare facilities, and the increasing awareness of maintaining good health.
 The numbers back it up, with 82% of men surveyed stating they “try to stay healthy to live longer for friends and family who rely on them.”

 The Cost of Healthcare